 You also shed dead skin and dander constantly–In fact, you shed thousands of skin cells a minute.
 And if you’re spending one-third of your life with your head on a pillow, it means that’s where a good majority of that excess protein will end up.
 While this isn’t harmful or something you can avoid, it is what makes your pillow an ideal feeding ground for the dust mites you don’t want there.
 Once the lights go out, they climb onto the pillowcases to eat what you shed.

 5 tips to keep you pillows healthy!

-1. If you don’t want to run out and replace your pillows right away, try throwing them in a hot dryer for 30 min. each week.
+1. If you don’t want to run out and replace your pillows right away, try throwing them in a hot dryer for 30 minutes each week.
+Many people just wait until “washing day” to do this, but it’s better to just do it once a week.
 This helps stifle the growth of mites and other harmful microorganisms.

 2. Don’t sleep on your pillow with wet hair.
 The moisture will be a feeding frenzy for the fungus and mites.